 SUPSI University of Applied Sciences and Arts of Southern Switzerland

 Interaction Design Lab

+Switzerland

 massimo.botta@supsi.ch

-Massimo Botta is head of the Master of Advanced Studies in Interaction Design and head of the Interaction Design Lab at SUPSI.
-He received a PhD in Industrial Design and Multimedia Communication from the Politec- nico di Milano and he worked at Domus Academy Research Centre and at Philips Design, developing EU and R&D research projects on the integration between the technological development and the design of interactive products and services.
-He carries on theoretical, research and teaching activities in the fields of interaction design, user centred interfaces, interaction modalities, design methodologies, knowledge organization and information visualization.
-He is a board member of the Swiss Design Network on design research and peer reviewer on assessment of the Italian University-Scientific research in the industrial design field for the National Agency for the Universities and Research Institutes (ANVUR).
+Massimo Botta is head of the Master of Advanced Studies in Interaction Design program and head of the Interaction Design Lab at SUPSI.
+He received a PhD in Industrial Design and Multimedia Communication from the Politecnico di Milano and has worked at Domus Academy Research Centre and Philips Design, developing EU and R&D research projects on the integration between the technological development and design of interactive products and services.
+He carries on theoretical, research, and teaching activities in the fields of interaction design, user-centred interfaces, interaction modalities, design methodologies, knowledge organization, and information visualization.
+He is a board member of the Swiss Design Network (SDN) on design research, as well as peer reviewer—assessing university-level Italian scientific research in the industrial design field—for the National Agency for the Universities and Research Institutes (ANVUR).

 Martin Wiedmer